bookingactivities/booking-activities/readme.txt

 2. Copy / Paste a **shortcode** to display a booking form.
 Or **integrate it with WooCommerce** products.
 3. **Pick** an event on this calendar and book it.

-Try this reservation tool live on the [demo website](https://demo.booking-activities.fr/en/)!
+Try this reservation tool live on the [demo website](https://demo.booking-activities.fr/en/), or [generate a temporary site](https://tastewp.com/new/?pre-installed-plugin-slug=booking-activities&pre-installed-plugin-slug=woocommerce&pre-installed-theme-slug=twentyseventeen&redirect=admin.php%3Fpage%3Dbookacti_calendars&ni=true) to test the backend!

 [youtube https://www.youtube.com/watch?v=Q7gbK5i4DPU]